 MEALS: lunch: picnic or at local restaurants (pre-selected menus); dinner at the hotel restaurant (pre-selected menu)

 LUGGAGE: due to the itinerary please contain the weight in 20 kg (45 Lbs)

 TRAVEL INSURANCE: Not included.
-Mandatory for medical assistance, repatriation, material and physical damages.
+Mandatory for medical assistance, repatriation, material, and physical damages.
 We are not responsible for any material and physical damage during the tour

 Discover our insurance policy proposal: https://transafrica.biz/en/travel-insurance-en/